 To make the mediation as productive as possible, Ms. Ratinoff will contact counsel for each side and conduct individual pre-mediation conferences.
 Such pre-mediation communication provides the parties an opportunity to discuss logistics and any issues to be addressed before the mediation starts.

 It is critical to the success of the mediation that all named parties, counsel, insurance carriers, company representatives and any other decision-makers be present with full authority to settle the case.
 It is also strongly recommended that counsel circulate a draft settlement agreement among themselves prior to the mediation or bring a draft settlement agreement to the mediation for efficiency purposes and to avoid any unknown issues following resolution.

 Mediation briefs are required.
 It is up to the parties if they wish to keep their brief confidential or share with the opposing party.
 Briefs under twenty pages (including any exhibits) should be sent by e-mail directly to Ms. Ratinoff at firstname.lastname@example.org with a copy to Sonia at email@example.com no later than seven (7) days’ prior to the mediation date.

-For briefs that exceed twenty (20) pages (including exhibits), please deliver a hard of the brief and exhibits to Ms. Ratinoff at 17328 Ventura Boulevard, #405, Encino, CA 91316 on the date it is due.
+For briefs that exceed twenty (20) pages (including exhibits), please overnight deliver a hard copy of the brief and exhibits to Ms. Ratinoff at 16133 Ventura Boulevard, Suite 630, Encino, CA 91436 by the date it is due.